Bedrock-OSS/bedrock-wiki/docs/blocks/beginners-guide.md

 ]
 ```

--   "`flipbbok_texture`" is the path to your texture file, which is named "`flashing_flipbook`" in this scenario.
+-   "`flipbook_texture`" is the path to your texture file, which is named "`flashing_flipbook`" in this scenario.
 -   "`atlas_tile`" is the shortname definition.
 As you know, we already applied "`flashing`" texture shortname to the `tut:flashing` block in RPblocks.json`.
 -   "`ticks_per_frame`" defines how quickly the different textures will fade into the block, in other words, the speed of the animation.